from small one page howto to huge articles all in one place

 NAME

-locale.gen - Configuration file for locale-gen
+locale.gen [em] configuration file for local-gen

 DESCRIPTION